x-FBi/openvpn-sqlite-auth/README.md

   - `./user-add.py <username>`: Add a new user to the database.
   - `./user-del.py <username>`: Remove an user from the database.
+  - `./user-passwd.py <username>`: Update user password in the database.
   - `./user-list.py`: List registered users.

 # PHP User Password Change